powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 #### Regulating control

-If the network comes from a CIM-CGMES model and a static VAR compensator initially has a `RegulatingControl`, it will always have one at export.
+If the network comes from a CIM-CGMES model and a static VAR compensator initially has a `RegulatingControl`, it will still have one at export.

 A static VAR compensator which voltage control is local (i.e., the regulating terminal is the same of the terminal of